heckler1/gvm-v10/README.md

 ## Server configuration

 The base of the gvm-v10 ephemeral scanning container can also be used for a long-running server, by building `Dockerfile.server`.
+The two containers share the majority of their layers, so ideally they should be built together to save time and disk space.

 ``` shell
 # Build the container